MenglanPang/Flexible-Cox-Model/README.md

-# Extension of Flexible Cox Model
+# Extension of the Flexible Cox Model
 R code for estimating the baseline hazard from the extended flexible Cox model.

 ## Content